cargo2nix/cargo2nix/examples/1-hello-world/README.md

 }:
 ```

-As shown above, we declare this function with three arguments: `system`,
-`nixpkgsMozilla`, and `cargo2nix`.
-Let's break down what these arguments mean
-one by one.
+Let's break down what these function arguments mean one by one.

 The first argument, `system`, is a string which declares what platform Nix
 should build this project for.
 This is _not_ a [Rust target triple], but rather